Sustainability4/Docker/README.md

 ## Some Terminologies

 Container is a box that contains a running application.
 It have its own machine name, address and its own drive.
 All the containers running on your system use the same OS kernel.
+Hence container is an isolated environment on the same OS kernel.
+Docker uses Alexsi containers.
+One cannot run a Windows OS container on linux kernel.
+It requires Windows OS host.
+One interesting question can be than how we are able to run a linux container on windows.
+It basically creates a linux VM which runs on windows.
+Windows will assign a linus VM to it and inside this VM the container based on linux will run.

+### Containers vs Virtual Machines